awie3di/docs/articles/quickstart/backend/nodejs/01-authorization.md

 ## Configuring Scopes

-The `checkJwt` middleware above checks if the access token included in the request is valid.
+The `checkJwt` middleware shown above checks if the access token included in the request is valid.
 The middleware doesn't check if the token has the sufficient scope to access the requested resources.

-Scopes let you to define which resources can be accessed by the user with a given access token.
+Scopes let to define which resources can be accessed by the user with a given access token.
 For example, you might choose to give the read access to the `messages` resource if a user has the manager access level, and a write access to that resource if they have the administrator access level.

 To configure scopes, in your Auth0 dashboard, in the [APIs](${manage_url}/#/apis) section, click the **Scopes** tab.
 Configure the scopes you need.